 Bill Wichrowski finally lands on great fishing seemingly for the first time all opie season, but it's thwarted by poorly secured pots that caused all the crab to escape.
 A cameraman who was too sick to shoot the filled pots didn't help either (to quote the producer, "G-BLEEPBLEEP-ing m-BLEEPBLEEPBLEEPBLEEPBLEEP").

 Important Haircut: The crew of the Cornelia Marie (excluding Phil) will give each other Mohawks to "appease the Crab God(s)" when the catch is poor.
 This has happened twice, and both times it worked.
 Phil did shave his beard once, just for good measure, as he was stuck in the harbor and needed some luck.
 The tradition seems to have carried over to the Wizard with Freddie and hasn't lost any of its effectiveness.
+When Josh took over the Cornelia Marie in Season 10 he brought back the tradition and its good luck was effective.

 Informed Ability: Jake Harris was frequently cited as a better crabber and better potential captain than his elder brother Josh by their own father Phil, despite the fact that Jake seems to have far worse of a work ethic (let alone drug abuse problems) than Josh does.
 When Jake and Josh are separated between the Northwestern and Time Bandit respectively in Season 8, the contrast is even more apparent.